DoctorMcKay/node-steam-user/README.md

 Returns `true` if your account owns the specified package ID, or `false` if not.

+The output of this function will be true if your account has at least one license for the provided package ID that wasn't filtered out.

 The same timing requirements apply to this method as apply to [`getOwnedPackages`](#getownedpackagesfilter).

+If `filter` is a boolean, it is interpreted as `excludeShared` for backward compatibility.
+For example, `ownsPackage(16018, true)` is the same as `ownsPackage(16018, {excludeShared: true})`.
+This usage is deprecated and will be removed in a future release.

 ### getStoreTagNames(language, tagIDs, callback)
 - `language` - The language you want tag names in, e.g. "english" or "spanish"